Dynatrace/ufo/howto/README.md

 USB cables 5V power goes to "VBat" and the black ground cable goes to "GND"
 ![soldering power to huzzah](soldering huzzah.jpg)

+The white DATA wires that control the LEDs are soldered as follows:
+* pin 4 - lower LED ring
+* pin 5 - upper LED ring
+* pin 2 - downlight LEDs

+The blue Wifi reset cables:
+* pin 15 - mini-button-switch for WiFi reset, to turn the UFO into Access Point mode; triggers when 3V are on pin 15
+* pin 3V (next to pin 15) - goes to the other contact of the mini-button-switch.
+!(wired.jpg)

+Note that the LEDs need to be powered directly from the USB cable, and not from the 3V pin.
+So all the red 5V cables and separately all the black ground cables are soldered together.

+##Putting all together
+The Huzzah ESP8266 microcontroller is mounted on top of the downlight inlay and also keeps the 2 short LED strips in their position.
+For proper isolation, put the printed platform with the 4 pins upside under the Huzzah board and put then all that inside the clip that holds everything in place.
+![clip-in microcontroller9(mounted microcontroller.jpg)